I have a list of natural remedies that I keep on hand for acute illnesses but preventing illness is better still!

 I order all our supplements, vitamins and herbs from Vitacost.
 I’ve been very happy with the quality of the products as well as the prices…there are often sales and I always have a big enough order to quality for free shipping.
 Delivery is also quite fast.
 Use this link for $10 off your first order (new customers only).

-I add it to our daily smoothies.
-It tastes quite pleasant on its own (especially if you use a full cup of raw honey) but it also is undetectable in smoothies so it is just easier for us to take it this way.
+Now, I add it to our daily smoothies or put it in our breakfast oatmeal.
+It tastes quite pleasant on its own (especially if you use a full cup of raw honey) but it also is undetectable in smoothies and oatmeal so it is just easier for us to take it this way.

 Here’s to a healthier winter!